 Once you select one of the shooting glasses from above, you'll be taken to a page where you select your lens options including lens material, tint, and coatings.
 The following is meant to prepare you for those decisions.

-Prescription Shooting Glasses - Lens Materials:
+Prescription Shooting Glasses Technology

 We can tint your lenses any color, or leave them clear for indoor or night shooting.
 We can also make them as Transitions lenses that darken when there is more sun light, and become more transparent when it gets darker.
 Note: All clear or transitions lenses should be made with an Anti-Reflective coating to eliminate double vision of light sources in the lens, or 'halo effect'.

 |Grey||12-15% VLT||Provides the truest color.
 Ideal for people who are light sensitive, or shooting in bright sunlight conditions.||Grey is best used in bright, outdoor, lighting conditions or people with light sensitive eyes.|

 |12-15% VLT||Light reducing, high contrast lens.||Great all-around color.
 Provides lots of contrast.
 For medium to bright light conditions.
 Great for hunting, clay shooting, and target shooting.|

 |Rose||28-32% VLT||Maximizes an objects definition and enhances depth and perception.||Amber or Rose lenses are ideal for low light or cloudy days.
 Amber is a favorite amongst skeet shooters, and deep woods hunters.|

 |Yellow||68% VLT||Block out blue light, such as light on a cloudy day.
 Help to create a more detailed line of vision.
 Enhances greens and yellows.||Best suited for indoor range shooting.
 It makes things feel brighter, but does not add as much contrast as a persimmon lens.|

 |Persimmon||55% VLT||Combines the advantages of Light Copper & Yellow lenses.
 Copper sharpens contrast, yellow brightens the field of vision.||For low to medium lighting conditions or indoor shooting.
 The contrast of this lens will make targets pop more in indoor shooting settings, or darker hunting environments.|

 |Clear||98% VLT||Provides 100% protection from harmful UVA/B/C rays.
-Provides no contrast.||Clear lenses are best worn at night, in poor lighting conditions and indoor shooting ranges.
+Provides no contrast.||Clear lenses are best worn at night, low light hunting environments, and indoor shooting ranges.
 Be sure to add an Anti-Reflective coating to any clear lens.|